ttsteiger/Udacity_DAND/DAND_p6/README.md

 I think that using two visual encodings simultaneously is a reasonable measure to reinforce the differences.
 Including color also allows to gain better information when all earthquakes are displayed simultaneously and the data points overlie with each other.

-For the bubble size also logarithmic scale

-red for severe earthquakes and green for weaker ones as most people associate danger with the color red
+I used the red for the bubbles of the strongest earthquakes as most people associate danger with this color while green is perceived as less harmful.

-chart type, visual encodings, and layout
+The page is split into two panes.
+On the left side is a short introduction as well as the control panel to play around with the visualization.
+The control section contains five buttons as well as a checkbox for each year in the data set.
+On the right side is the map with all the data points upon page load as well as a legend in the top right corner.

 ## Feedback